-Mission and Mandate of the Canadian Psychological Association (CPA)
+Vision and Mission of the Canadian Psychological Association (CPA)

 The CPA was organized in 1939 and incorporated under the Canada Corporations Act, Part II, in May 1950.
 The CPA received its Certificate of Continuance under the Canada Not-for-profit Corporations Act (NFP Act) in August 2013.

-To ensure the CPA is meeting its mission, objectives and responsibilities, the CPA is guided by a strategic plan that sets out clear goals and strategies for 2013-2019.
-The CPA’s strategic plan is founded on a vision that the science and practice of psychology has broad and deep relevance to public policy and the public good.
+To ensure the CPA is meeting its mission and responsibilities, the CPA is guided by a strategic plan that sets out clear goals, objectives, activities, and operating guidelines for 2020-2025.
+The CPA’s strategic plan is founded on a vision that the science, practice and education of psychology has broad and deep relevance to public policy and the public good.
 The CPA’s intent is to realize this vision through all its principles, policies and activities.
-It is in its role as psychology’s national voice, that the CPA as an organization helps ensure that the discipline and profession contribute to the health and well-being of Canadians.
+It is in its role as psychology’s national voice, that the CPA as an organization envisions a society where understanding of human needs, behaviours, and aspirations drive legislation, policies and programs for individuals, organizations and communities.
 The CPA’s strategic priorities target the activities that will help us hone this contribution.
-The impact of our contribution will be measured by the focus and success of our activities, organized to support education and training in psychology, the development and application of research, and the accessibility of psychological practice.
-Click here to view the 2013-2019 strategic plan.
+The impact of our contribution will be measured by the focus and success of our activities, organized to advance research, knowledge and the application of psychology in the service of society through advocacy, support and collaboration.

 Message from The CPA’s President,

-Message from the CPA’s Chief Executive Officer: Dr. Karen Cohen
+Message from the CPA’s Chief Executive Officer: Dr. Lisa Votta-Bleeker

 How the CPA Works and Who to Contact for What at Head Office

 The Canadian Psychological Association (CPA) is the national association for the science, practice and education of psychology in Canada.
 With over 7,000 members and affiliates, the CPA is Canada’s largest association for psychology.